reTHINK-project/rethink-project.github.io/README.md

 The reTHINK Framework empowers the users with the choice and the management of their private data and identities [...](concepts/decentralized-trust.md).

-# Hyperties: the new reusable building block to develop complex decentralized Applications
+# Hyperties: building block for decentralized Applications

 The reTHINK Framework enables the usage of cutting edge software engineering in the Decentralized Ecosystem.
-By following microservices architectural patterns, Hyperties are independently deployable components each one providing a small set of business capabilities, using the smart endpoints and dumb pipes philosophy [...](specs/tutorials/development-of-apps.md).
+By following microservices architectural patterns, Hyperties are independently components deployable in your browser or on NodeJS, each one providing a small set of business capabilities, using the smart endpoints and dumb pipes philosophy [...](specs/tutorials/development-of-apps.md).

 ```javascript
 rethink.install(config).then((runtime) => {